can you sleep in a bedroom after painting?

 Is It Bad To Sleep in A Freshly Painted Room?

-Always ventilate a painted bedroom thoroughly before sleeping in it.
-Paint fumes are toxic, so never sleep in a freshly painted bedroom.
 Wait at least 72 hours before spending any prolonged time in an emulsion-painted room, especially sleeping.
 If you’ve used oil-based paint, allow up to 2 weeks.

 Can You Sleep in a Bedroom After Painting?

-The answer to “can you sleep in a newly painted room?” depends on many factors.
-You’ll need to pose additional queries, such as what kind of paint was used to decorate and what timeframe constitutes ‘newly painted.’
+The answer to “Can you sleep in a newly painted room?” depends on various factors.

 Why Should I Not Sleep in a Newly Painted Bedroom?